Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Event Reconstruction and Selection

 All of the electron candidates here arise from events in the \minerva~ tracker; those with energy deposited in the HCAL must traverse the entirety of the ECAL, and are expected to lose most of their energy in the ECAL.
 To reduce hadronic backgrounds, at least 80\% of the total energy in the ECAL + HCAL must be deposited in the ECAL.

 When an event occurs in the \minerva~ detector, activated electronics channels are not able to detect a subsequent event for approximately 150 ns after the initial event.
-This dead time has a particularly adverse effect on event vertex reconstruction, but the data and simulation save a record of when each channel is in a dead state.
+This dead time has a particularly adverse effect on event vertex reconstruction, as dead channels can cause events originating outside of the fiducial volume to have reconstructed vertices inside the fiducial volume.
+The data and simulation save a record of when each channel is in a dead state.
 To eliminate events where the vertex has been falsely placed due to dead time, the axis of the electron shower is extrapolated four planes upstream of the reconstructed vertex.
 If two or more of the intersected strips or their immediate neighbors are dead, the event is rejected.

 Additional cuts are made to reduce backgrounds from neutrino-nucleus interactions.
 Only electron candidates above 0.8 GeV are considered in order to reduce backgrounds from neutral-current $\pi^0$ production.
 Neutral pion backgrounds are further reduced by identifying events with two energy depositions in the ECAL with transverse separation consistent with two nearly colinear photons resulting from $\pi^0$ decay.